What Is Project Integration Management?

 - Risk management

-It’s important to build open communication channels with the project team and stakeholders to help ensure information is shared, and proper impact assessments are done to identify points of integration or dependencies.
-The ability to use integration management software or tools can also increase your project’s chances of success.
+It’s important to build open communication channels with the project team and stakeholders to ensure information is shared, and proper impact assessments are done to identify points of integration or dependencies.
+Using integration management software or tools can also increase your project’s chances of success.
 This is because you can use systems to help you identify integration points and conflicts.

 - Project Management Basics: 6 Steps to a Foolproof Project Plan

 - 10 Must-Haves for Creative Project Management Software

 - 5 Best Project Management Books for Beginners and Accidental Project Managers

 - 80+ Awesome Online Resources for Project Managers